The Brampton Files

 I’ll spare you the detailed sob story.
 The polls got indecisive.
 In the end, I lost by a mere thirty four votes.

 Stokes has offered to run the campaign for my next election.
-Tempting offer!
+Tempting!

 4 comments: